buildpacks/rfcs/text/0000-export-report.md

 [unresolved-questions]: #unresolved-questions

 - How/if `pack` should expose this information to users in a programmatic way?
-- Is there any additional metadata that should be provided in exported.toml?
+- Is there any additional metadata that should be provided in report.toml?
-- Is exported.toml the best name for this file and should it be marshaled into toml?

 # Spec.
 Changes
 [spec-changes]: #spec-changes